Mandance

 Man Dance is an album by Ronald Shannon Jackson and The Decoding Society, recorded in 1982 for the Antilles label.
+It was produced with money Jackson made on a European tour, and taped the day after the band’s return.
+Three tracks were done seven months earlier, with a different trumpet and an additional sax.

 Reception

 The AllMusic review by Scott Yanow stated: "The ensemble-oriented 'free funk' music of drummer Ronald Shannon Jackson's Decoding Society never can be accused of being overly mellow or lacking in excitement ...
 The frenetic and intense ensembles (essentially everyone solos at once) would not be classified as relaxing background music."
 NPR thought that "the spiky Afro-pop guitar, two grumbling electric basses and melodies played in several keys at once are all out of Ornette Coleman's band Prime Time.
 But the Decoding Society had a lazier lope and wasn't quite so eager to fill all the available space."

 Track listing

 All compositions by Ronald Shannon Jackson.